aridjayarecipes/cutesrecipes.web.app/content/post/2526-simple-way-to-prepare-perfect-corn-onion-soup-healthy-and-light.md

 - "Now off the gas and let them cool after that pour onion and garlic in jar and make a paste."
 - "Now again put a kadhai or cooker on gas in low flame, add butter, some chopped onion and add pastes of corn and onion, garlic, peas and corn."
 - "Now the time to add water and boiled for 5 mins and add black salt and black pepper and stir."
-- "If u want running soup then it&#39;s ready.
+- "If u want running soup then it's ready.
 Otherwise you can add corn flour and mix in water and add them, so the consistency of soup is now thick."
 - "Now your hot soup is ready🍲 to enjoy."
 categories:
 - Recipe